Salvager hopes to free ship blocking Suez Canal by start of next week

 “That will set us back days at least, because where to leave all those containers will be quite a puzzle.”

-Reporting by Bart Meijer in Amsterdam and Yusri Mohamed in Ismailia; Writing by Aidan Lewis; Editing by Jan Harvey
+Reporting by Bart Meijer in Amsterdam, Yusri Mohamed in Ismailia, and Euan Rocha in Mumbai; Writing by Aidan Lewis; Editing by Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.